 Sometimes general anesthesia scares people even more than surgery.
 In many ways, this anxiety is fueled by numerous conversations around.

-Yes, exposing a child to even a simple procedure without anesthesia is a huge stress for a small organism.
-This can cause neurotic disorders (tics, stuttering, sleep disturbances).
-It is also a lifelong fear of people in white coats.
+Yes, subjecting a child to even a simple procedure without pain relief is a huge stress for a small organism.
+This may cause neurotic disorders(tics, stuttering, sleep disturbances).
+And also this is a lifelong fear of people in white coats.

 Intravenous anesthesia includes the use of various medications.
 It uses narcotic analgesics (not drugs!), muscle relaxants that relax skeletal muscles, sleeping pills, various infusion solutions.

-• what illnesses the child had;
+• what illnesses the child suffered;

 Contraindications